jason-fox/fox.jason.passthrough.pandoc/README.md

 `h1...h6` headers are incorrectly incremented.
 This is because the Lua template has been designed to calculate that headers are incrementing at most one level at a time - the downside of this is that the output maybe unexpected.

-Note that because pandoc’s intermediate representation of a document is less expressive than many of the formats it converts between, one should not expect perfect conversions between every format and every other.
+Note that because Pandoc’s intermediate representation of a document is less expressive than many of the formats it converts between, one should not expect perfect conversions between every format and every other.
 Pandoc attempts to preserve the structural elements of a document, but not formatting details such as margin size.
 And some document elements, such as complex tables, may not fit into pandoc’s simple document model.
 While conversions from pandoc’s